-The Board of Directors has established two committees: (i) the Audit Committee and (ii) the Compensation, Corporate Governance and Nominating Committee.
+Currently the board of directors has established two committees: (i) the Audit Committee and (ii) the Compensation, Corporate Governance and Nominating Committee.
 Detailed information regarding the duties and obligations of the Audit Committee is annexed as Appendix "A" to this AIF.
-The Board of Directors does not have an Executive Committee.
+The board of directors does not have an Executive Committee.
 The composition of the various committees as at the date of this AIF is set out in the following table.

 Board Committee Committee Members Status

 Audit Committee Rick Vernon Independent

 Colin Sutherland Independent

-Paul Reid Non-Independent
+Rosa Maria Grace Rojas Espinoza Independent

 Compensation, Corporate Marc Pais Non-Independent

 Governance and Rick Vernon Independent

-Nominating Committee Conor Dooley Non-Independent
+Nominating Committee Conor Dooley Non-Independent]

-Nominating Committee